Bairnsdale: European settlement

 In 1876, the Bairnsdale Shire, which grew to become one of the largest in Victoria in the 1880s, was led out of administrative chaos by former shire auditor and shipping agent Herman Bredt.
 He had also acted as a mine manager for the nearby Sons of Freedom mine.
 German-born Bredt was the father of Bertha Bredt, who married the famous Australian poet and writer Henry Lawson.
 Prior to this, she had worked at the Bairnsdale Hospital.
 During this period, Bairnsdale's Main Street was fashioned, though it remained unsealed, leading to issues with dust in the summer and mud in the winter.
-Asphalting didn't take place until 1883.
+Asphalting did not take place until 1883.
 Nicholson Street was formed in 1877, followed by MacLeod Street in 1879.

 Geography

 Bairnsdale is sited on a bend of the Mitchell River, with the river flowing from the west along the northern edge of the town, before turning south to flow along the eastern edge, although suburbs are now found across the river to both north and east, e.g. Wy Yung, Eastwood and Lucknow.

 Mount Taylor is a mountain located just north of Bairnsdale and is a well-known landmark in the region, visible from many miles away, and holds historical significance dating back to the mid-19th century gold rush era.